-5.8.3.4 CHANGES AND AMENDMENTS TO THE WATERSHED PROTECTION ORDINANCE
+5.8.3.3 CHANGES AND AMENDMENTS TO THE WATERSHED PROTECTION ORDINANCE

-- 1. In accordance with Section 2.3.11, the City Council may, on its own motion or on petition, after public notice and hearing, amend, supplement, change or modify the watershed regulations and restrictions as described herein. - 2.
+- 1. The City Council may, on its own motion or on petition, after public notice and hearing, amend, supplement, change or modify the watershed regulations and restrictions as described herein. - 2.
 Under no circumstances shall the City Council adopt such amendments, supplements or changes that would cause this ordinance to violate the watershed protection rules as adopted by the N.C.
 Environmental Management Commission.
 All amendments must be filed with the N.C.
 Division of Water Quality, N.C.
 Division of Environmental Health, and the N.C.
 Division of Community Assistance.